theolivenbaum/resin/README.md

 - __Sir.KeyValue__: key/value/document System.IO.Stream-based database
 - __Sir.VectorSpace__: hardware accellerated computations over and stream based storage of vectors and spaces
 - __Sir.Search__: in-proc search engine (SessionFactory, WriteSession, ReadSession)

+## Contribute

+Error reports of any kind are most welcome.
+So are suggestions.

+If some `type` gets in your way, as I anticipate sometimes they might then, fork or, understand, they, are simply stories written by some (random) guy thus, not, written in stone so, PR's are most welcome, to.

 ## Roadmap